-Mental health coaches, wellness coaches, or even just a “health coach” is a growing field that is geared toward providing concrete help, skills, and to improve mental or physical wellbeing.
-Coaches often focus on helping people with improving sleep and physical health, being better at relationships and communication, managing stress and emotions, improving self-talk and self-worth, solving life problems, building better habits and routines, working on life goals and the future, and making sense of out of things happening in life.
+Mental health coaches, wellness coaches, or just a “life coach” is a growing field that is geared toward providing concrete help, skills, and insight to improve mental or physical wellbeing.
+Coaches often focus on helping people with improving sleep and physical health, being better at relationships and communication, managing stress and emotions, improving self-talk and self-worth, solving life problems, building better habits and routines, working on life goals and the future, clarifying your values, and making sense of out of things happening in life.

 Ultimately, the difference between the two services is actually a fine line, and a lot of the time there is substantial overlap in how a counseling session or a coaching session would look because both are a person focused on helping you make your life better.

 Telehealth vs Office: The coronavirus pandemic really opened up the option of getting mental health help through remote video sessions (Zoom, Skype, Google Meet, FaceTime, phone, etc).
-The benefits of doing teletherapy (or ‘telepsych’) are that you can do it from anywhere, and the number of providers available to people is higher since you can find anyone in your state (or beyond) rather than just who is in driving distance.
-Traditional office visits are still the most common way people work with a counselor.
-Research shows that both are effective and that neither is better than the other (kind of a theme at this point).
+Sometimes this is called “online therapy”, “teletherapy”, or “telepsych”.
+The benefits are that you can do it from anywhere, and the number of providers available to people is higher since you can find anyone in your state to work with rather than just who is in driving distance.
+Traditional office visits are still the most common way people work with a counselor, but research shows that both are effective and that neither is better than the other.

 Generalist vs Specialist: A generalist in mental health counseling is going to be someone that can work with a wide range of people, and it’s so common that most people don’t even refer to themselves that way.
 There are also many self-identified specialists that work with people that have depression, anxiety (like generalized anxiety disorder), substance use issues (alcohol, marijuana, etc), relationship problems, communication, parenting, work and career development, OCD, anger, trauma, etc. Other therapists may say they specialize in certain populations like college students, small business owners, artists, parents, doctors, caregivers, etc.

-Insurance vs Self-Pay: Many people use insurance to pay for psychotherapy.
-The big insurance carriers in Rhode Island are Blue Cross of Rhode Island, United Healthcare, and Cigna, although there are many others.
+Insurance vs Self-Pay: Many people use insurance to pay for counseling.
+The big insurance carriers in Rhode Island are Blue Cross of Rhode Island, United Healthcare, Tufts, Harvard Pilgrim, Rhode Island Neighborhood Health Plan, and Cigna, although there are many others.
 Your ‘copay’ is the amount you pay for each session, although it’s slightly more complicated than just that.
 Sometimes you may have a ‘deductible’ that applies, which is an amount of money you have to pay first before the copay is allowed.
-For most plans you get a lower copay for providers “in network” (who are contracted with your insurance company), although most plans also let you work with people “out of network” (who are not contracted with your insurance company) for a slightly higher fee.
+For most plans you get a lower copay for providers “in network” (who are contracted with your insurance company), and the deductible is sometimes waived for those counselors.
+Additionally, most plans also let you work with people “out of network” (who are not contracted with your insurance company) for a slightly higher fee.
 The benefits of self-pay are that you can operate outside of all of the restrictions and issues with insurance, but for a lot of people the cost is prohibitive.
 Insurance does not cover coaching.

-At the moment I am not contracted with any insurance companies, but I can help you work with me as an out of network provider.
-If you want to work with me and you aren’t sure about your insurance, I can call for you and get the plan details and help make sense of it.
+At the moment I am contracted with United, and am in process of adding others.
+I can also help you work with me as an out of network provider.
+I am happy to call the insurance company for you and get the plan details and help make sense of it.

-How To Find A Therapist: The most common ways people find mental health counselors are either word of mouth, searching Google for terms like “counselor near me” or “therapist near me”, or using one of the major counseling databases like PsychologyToday or ZenCare.
+How To Find A Therapist: The most common ways people find mental health counselors are either word of mouth, searching Google for terms like “counselor near me” or “relationship counselor in Providence”, or using one of the major therapist databases like PsychologyToday or ZenCare (my fav).
 I’d suggest using all of these tools to see who is available, since each of them may bring different results.

-TL:DR or What Actually Matters: OK, so with all of that said, what actually matters?
-First off, it’s hard to even say who is the “best couples counselor” or “best therapist” in Rhode Island because it is totally an individual preference.
-I’d say the biggest thing to consider is how much you have a positive experience with the therapist, regardless of the other stuff.
+TL;DR or What Actually Matters: OK, so with all of that said, what actually matters?
+First off, it’s hard to even say who is the “best couples counselor” or “best therapist” in Rhode Island (or anywhere else really) because it is totally an individual preference.
+Rather than that approach, I’d say the biggest thing to consider is how much you have a positive experience with the therapist, regardless of the other stuff.

-I certainly hope I may be that person for you, and if so, then contact me today so we can set up a time to meet soon.
+I certainly hope I may be that person for you, and if so, then contact me today so we can set up a time to meet as soon as tomorrow.
 If not, I hope you found this helpful and I wish you the best in your search.